 A quality kickoff meeting begins with a killer proposal with a clear scope and a solid agenda.
 The purpose of a kickoff meeting is to get everyone on the same page, working toward a successfully completed project.
-If you are in a service industry and are executing projects, these tips help with how to lead a well-planned kickoff meeting.
+If you are in a service industry and are executing projects, here are tips to lead a well-planned kickoff meeting.

 Internal Kickoff Meeting

-Prior to meeting with the client, be sure to have an internal kickoff meeting to go over the scope, timeline, and budget.
+Prior to meeting with the client, hold an internal kickoff meeting to go over the scope, timeline, and budget.
 Make any tweaks to the schedule to accommodate a technician’s vacation or a lead’s obligation to another client.
-Be sure the technician has reviewed the scope, creative brief, or technical specs and has an opportunity to raise questions that might affect timing or budgets.
+Ahead of time, make sure the technician has reviewed the scope, creative brief, or technical specs and has an opportunity to raise questions that might affect timing or budgets.
 Handoff any mockups or other items that you collected in the preliminary work with the client.